Whether you're new to Craft CMS or have been using this incredible framework for some time, extending it can sometimes be challenging.

 First, if you're using CSRF (and definitely should), your Ajax call will fail without including it in a key/value pair as outlined.

-And to get fancy, I've included a custom search placeholder, paging lengths, and ordering on the fourth column.
+I've also included a custom search placeholder, paging lengths, and ordering in the fourth column.

 Now, let's get into the controller needed to process the data.